jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-3.md

 <!-- We judge the propriety of the feelings of others by our sympathy or lack of sympathy with them -->
 ### Our own feelings is the measure or decider of our sympathy or non-sympathy with the feelings of others

-20 When the feelings of the observee perfectly concords with the observer's sympathies, they appear suitable to the observer.
+{{< s v="20" >}} When the feelings of the observee perfectly concords with the observer's sympathies, they appear suitable to the observer.
 - On the contrary, when the observer finds that the observee's feelings do not match his, they appear improper to him.

 Therefore, approving another's feelings is the same thing as entirely sympathizing with them.